Eternal-Raiden-Ying/ssta-srtp/README.md

 # Original Repository

 This project is a fork of the original DAC \(TimingPredict\) repository\.
-For more details on the base code, please refer to the original repository: \[Insert Original TimingPredict Repository Link Here\]
+For more details on the base code, please refer to the original repository: \[https://github.com/TimingPredict/TimingPredict.git\]

 # Contact

-For any questions, issues, or suggestions regarding this project, please feel free to contact us via \[Insert Your Contact Information Here\]\.
+For any questions, issues, or suggestions regarding this project, please feel free to contact me via 3136992610@qq.com

-> （注：文档部分内容可能由 AI 生成）